emilybrooks/emilybrooks.github.io/tms.md

 --------------------------------------------------

-Note: You need 5 5-star prestiege before teleporting
+Note: You need 5 5-star prestige before teleporting

 Backtrack to the teleporter
 Warp to 3F